MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Payment-fee-setup-to-charge-payment-fee-for-TDS-authority-payments.md

 ---
 # required metadata

-title: Payment fee setup to charge payment fee for TDS authority payments
+title: Set up payment fees for payment fee charges for TDS authority payments
 description: This topic lists the steps for setting up a payment fee for Tax Deducted at Source (TDS) authority payments.
 author: kailiang
 manager: AnnBe